 If not handled properly can lead to duplicate content and Google hates that.

-Or you can use the WP to LinkedIn Auto Publish plugin, as it sounds
+In other cases, you can use the WP to LinkedIn Auto Publish plugin, as it sounds.

 It automatically publishes links from your blog articles, including featured images, to the LinkedIn platform without stress: